vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

       data:
         installation:
 ```
-The configuration section `installation` has the following structure:
+The configuration section `hull-install` has the following structure:

 | Parameter                       | Description                                                     | Defaults                 |                  Example |
 | ------------------------------- | ----------------------------------------------------------------| -----------------------------| -----------------------------------------|